 Medical errors - medicine; Preventing medicine errors

-US Food and Drug Administration.
-Buying and using medicine safely.
-FDA.gov. www.fda.gov/Drugs/ResourcesForYou/Consumers/BuyingUsingMedicineSafely/default.htm.
-Updated August 28, 2013.
-Accessed June 28, 2016.
+US Food and Drug Administration website.
+Buying and using medicine safely. www.fda.gov/Drugs/ResourcesForYou/Consumers/BuyingUsingMedicineSafely/default.htm.
+Updated February 13, 2018.
+Accessed May 15, 2018.